rcarball/github-analyzer/README.md

 ### A student shows ⛔ or ⚠️ — does that mean they did nothing?
 Not necessarily.
 They may have:
 - contributed mostly in **non-Java** files
-- worked through PRs with merge commits excluded from the Java stats
+- merge commits excluded from the Java stats
-- split identity (different emails/logins)

-Use it as a signal to ask for evidence: commits, issues, PR reviews, walkthrough, oral defense.

 ### Does it reliably detect AI usage?
 No. It only flags patterns compatible with large pastes/AI/templates.